 - mathematics (linear algebra, calculus, probability theory and statistics)

 - programming skills

-- physics and/or chemistry
+- physics and/or chemistry project and teamwork

 - technical writing

-For applicants whose previous degree is in a subject other than Electrical Engineering, Automation, Control Engineering or Materials Science, it is critical to demonstrate the knowledge of the above areas and the specific major requirements (as described below) in the application.
+For applicants whose previous degree is in a subject other than Electrical Engineering, Automation, Control Engineering or Materials Science, it is critical to demonstrate the knowledge in the above areas and the specific major requirements (as described below) in the application.

-Students chosen to the programme may be required to complement their earlier degree with complementary studies.
+Students chosen to the programme may be required to complement their earlier degree studies with complementary studies.
 The admission letter will provide information on any such requirements.
 The complementary studies cannot be included in the Master's degree but will be required for graduation.